Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 Based on this, a highly specific scenario is now introduced where advanced clamping demonstrates better performance.
 Here is simulation scenario to demonstrate the superiority of advanced clamping than simple clamping:

-1. A disturbance of 3 occurs at 0.5 seconds, and causes the system to saturate.
+1. A `Disturbance` with amplitude of 3 is applied at 0.5 seconds, causing the system to saturate.
-2. After the output is stabilized to 0, the positive reference of 1 is commanded at 5 seconds.
+2. Once the `Output` has stabilized at 0, a positive reference of 1 is commanded at 5 seconds.
-3.

-**Controller Behavior**: At 5 seconds, the controller set point starts toggling around the saturated output.

 Here are simulation results based on the above scenarios: